bicyclering/bicyclering.github.io/source/_posts/Graduate/English/graduate-essay-english.md

 ![](/images/Graduate/English/MBA/2019/part_a.png)

-> Dear Professor
+> Dear Professor Smith,
 >
-> I am writing this letter for thank you**(目的)**,because ask me to plan a debate on the theme of city traffic**(背景)**。
+> I am writing this letter for thank you , because ask me to plan a debate about theme of city traffic .
 >
->  I want to suggest a specific topic with my reasons , the topic are whether city traffic cancels car driving , because it of an increasing number of people cause traffic accident **(要点一)** 。It has a negative impact  family's live 。 I feel very sad 。
+> I want to suggest a specific topic with my reasons , the topic are whether city traffic cancel driving , since the trend globalization becomes irresistible and the speedy development of the economy an increasing number of traffic accident .
 >
-> In addition , I want tell your about my arrangements**(要点二)** , on the one hand , strengthen people use share bicycle , on the other hand , strengthen traffic rule。 It has far-reaching influence any traffic accident。I feel very happy。
+> In addition to that , I want to tell my arrangement , on the one hand , strengthen people use share bicycle . on the other hand , strengthen city traffic rule .
 >
->  Looking forward to your reply,
+> I am looking forward to your favorite reply at your earliest convenice .
 >
->  All the best,
+> All the best ,
 >
+> Your sincerely ,
+>
->  Li Ming
+> Professor Smith,Li Ming

 #### 翻译